Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Before you speak, ask yourself, is it kind, is it necessary, is it true, does it improve the silence?"
+> "You have within you right now, everything you need to deal with whatever the world can throw at you."
-> — **Sathya Sai Baba**
+> — **Brian Tracy**

 ---